 Rockets can accelerate even when the exhaust relative velocity is moving slower than the rocket (meaning ve

 Rockets can convert most of the chemical energy of the propellant into mechanical energy (as much as 70%).
 This is the energy that is converted into motion, of both the rocket and the propellant/exhaust.
 The rest of the chemical energy of the propellant is lost as waste heat.
 Rockets are designed to lose as little waste heat as possible.
 This is accomplished by having the exhaust leave the rocket nozzle at as low a temperature as possible.
 This maximizes the Carnot efficiency, which maximizes the mechanical energy derived from the propellant (and minimizes the thermal energy lost as waste heat).
 Carnot efficiency applies to rockets because rocket engines are a type of heat engine, converting some of the initial heat energy of the propellant into mechanical work (and losing the remainder as waste heat).
-Thus, rocket physics is related to heat engine physics.
+Thus, the physics of rockets is related to heat engine physics.
 For more information see Wikipedia's article on heat engines

 (opens in new window).

-Rocket Physics — Flight Near Earth's Surface
+Flight Near Earth's Surface

-The rocket physics analysis in this section is similar to the previous one, but we are now including the effect of air resistance (drag) and gravity, which is a necessary inclusion for flight near the earth's surface.
+The analysis in this section is similar to the previous one, but we are now including the effect of air resistance (drag) and gravity, which is a necessary inclusion for flight near the earth's surface.

 For example, let’s consider a rocket moving straight upward against an atmospheric drag force FD